About

 Technical archive

-Earlier sensing and systems work, including heart-rate extraction from phone video.
+Earlier sensing, controls, and signal-processing work, including heart-rate extraction from phone video.

 Contact